Fine Motor and Graphomotor Skills Exercises

 Print and play with your children - you can use fingers, pencils, crayons, toy car or whatever your child like.
 Find and print free PDF file here! >>>

 Cutting out in all forms helps young children to develop their fine motor skills - and it's also fun.
 This worksheets will help your children practice their cutting skills.
+For children who are just learning how to use scissors, you can print these cutting sheets on thicker paper.
+The thick paper is easier to hold for the helper hand while the working (dominant) hand cuts.
+If your child already has experience with scissors, you can use normal paper.
+(Always use scissors with rounded tips for children).

 Some children begin very early to trace, paint, draw or copy the written characters, while the others show no interest in the pencil.
 Therefore, one of the first activities of the pencil may be solving the maze, where the child must trace between the lines.
 Look here >>>